-Rebecca Salon is the Project Director for the National Center on Leadership for Employment and Advancement of People with Disabilities (LEAD) Center.
+Rebecca Salon is the Principal Investigator for the NIDILRR Financial Engagement grant.
 Rebecca is a recognized national leader in policy and program development with an emphasis on cutting edge demonstrations that promote employment and economic self-sufficiency for individuals with significant disabilities.
-She has over 20 years of experience with management of federally funded projects and has over thirty-five years experience working with people across the spectrum of disability.
+She has over 20 years of experience with management of federally funded projects and has more than 35 years experience working with people across the spectrum of disability.
 Rebecca also works at the District of Columbia Department on Disability Services (DDS), where she is the lead for DC’s Employment First program initiatives, focused on creating opportunities for employment, community inclusion, and economic self-sufficiency for youth and adults in the District of Columbia.
 Prior to her work in DC Government, Rebecca was executive director of the Lieutenant Joseph P. Kennedy Institute.
 She earned her doctorate degree in Special Education with studies and research geared toward Disability Policy Studies.
 Her master’s and doctorate are from Syracuse University.